fxdave/react-konva-anchors/README.md

 # react-konva-anchros
-A helping package for positioning, and sizing react -konva objects.
+A helping package for positioning, and sizing react-konva objects.
 HTML and CSS provide an easy solution for this, but for canvas, it is more painful.
 This library aims to ease your work with react-konva.

 ## Installation
 `npm i react-konva-anchors`